Pact of Forgetting

 The Pact of Forgetting (Pacto del Olvido) is the political decision by both leftist and rightist parties of Spain to avoid confronting directly the legacy of Francoism after the death of Francisco Franco in 1975.

 The Pact of Forgetting was an attempt to move on from the Civil War and subsequent repression and to concentrate on the future of Spain.

-In making a smooth transition from autocracy to democracy, the Pact ensured that there were no prosecutions for persons responsible for human rights violations or similar crimes committed during the Francoist period.
+In making a smooth transition from autocracy and totalitarianism to democracy, the Pact ensured that there were no prosecutions for persons responsible for human rights violations or similar crimes committed during the Francoist period.

 On the other hand, Francoist public memorials, such as the mausoleum of the Valley of the Fallen, fell into disuse for official occasions.
 Also, the celebration of "Day of Victory" during the Franco era was changed to "Armed Forces Day" so respect was paid to both Nationalist and Republican parties of the Civil War.

 The pact underpinned the transition to democracy of the 1970s and ensured that difficult questions about the recent past were suppressed for fear of endangering 'national reconciliation' and the restoration of liberal-democratic freedoms.
 Responsibility for the Spanish Civil War, and for the repression that followed, was not to be placed upon any particular social or political group.
 "In practice, this presupposed suppressing painful memories derived from the post civil war division of the population into 'victors' and 'vanquished'".
 While many historians accept that the pact served a purpose at the time of transition, there is more controversy as to whether it should still be adhered to.
 Paul Preston takes the view that Franco had time to impose his own version of history, which still prevents contemporary Spain from "looking upon its recent violent past in an open and honest way".
+In 2006, two-thirds of Spaniards favored a "fresh investigation into the war".